OpenClaw Reference (Mirrored)

 Supported parameters

-Gemini search supports query.
+Gemini search supports query, freshness, date_after, and date_before.

 count is accepted for shared web_search compatibility, but Gemini grounding still returns one synthesized answer with citations rather than an N-result list.